Ship It With AI Mihai Cvasnievschi

 Claim

-In March 2026, Alexey Grigorev at DataTalks.Club lost two and a half years of course infrastructure when Claude Code worked against an incomplete Terraform state file, created duplicate resources where real ones existed, and ran destructive commands when the duplicates collided.
+In late February 2026, Alexey Grigorev at DataTalks.Club lost two and a half years of course infrastructure when Claude Code worked against a stale Terraform state file and ran terraform destroy against what it read as orphaned resources.

 Source

-Public account by Alexey Grigorev (DataTalks.Club), March 2026.
+Public account by Alexey Grigorev (DataTalks.Club), late February 2026.

 Where used